runekn/x4-reactive-docking/README.md

 * Error logs on changing pilot on ship that had reactive mode enabled.
 Though it doesn't seem to have an impact.

 ## Thanks to
-* Alkeena for making another mod that does somewhat the same things, so that I could easily see how to achieve what I wanted despite this being my first mod :P
+* Allectus for making another mod that does somewhat the same things, so that I could easily see how to achieve what I wanted despite this being my first mod :P
 * Forleyor for making the integration with UI Extension and HUD

 ## Updates